snowplow/snowplowanalytics.com/_posts/2020-09-17-accessing-snowplow-data-in-real-time-aws/index.md

 # Tutorial
 This is a really simple tutorial of reading from the real time stream.
-What we're going to do is set up a lambda function to trigger when data is received by the Good Kinesis stream, transform the data into JSON with the Snowplow SDK and log the output to CloudWatch.
-Data that is received on the Good Kinesis stream has passed through the validation and enrichment steps in this diagram.
+What we're going to do is set up a lambda function to trigger when data is received by the enriched Kinesis event-stream, transform the data into JSON with the Snowplow SDK and log the output to CloudWatch.
+Data that is received from the event-stream has passed through the validation and enrichment steps in this diagram.
 ![Screenshot](img/snowplow-pipeline-diagram-v2.png)

 ## Prerequisites